andrewbonas/web-services/src/pages/index.md

         image_alt: App user profile preview
         content: >
           We will make sure that your needs are met every step of the way.
-Once complete we will take the time to make sure that you are completly satisfied with the end product.
+Once complete we will take the time to make sure that you are completely satisfied with the end product.
         actions:
           - label: Learn More
-            url: /features
+            url: /services
             style: secondary
             has_icon: true
             icon: arrow-right